bertomartin/stat4701/_posts/2015-04-14-sentiment-analysis.md

 ![Seeking_alpha]({{site.baseurl}}/images/AAPL_stock_seekingalpha.png)

 ## Predicting Stock Market trends using Google Trends Data ##

-Google Trends gives us interest score on a scale of 1 - 100 through Google Searches.Below is data for the term AAPL for year 2015.
+Google Trends gives us interest score on a scale of 1 - 100 through Google Searches.Below is data for the term AAPL for year Jan to April 2015.

 Week | AAPL Score
 -----| -----